Meryl Ye

 I graduated from Cornell University in 2023 with a B.S. in Computer Science.
 I am grateful to have worked with Malte Jung and Jon Kleinberg in my undergraduate research.

-I’m always happy to connect with new people.
+I’m always happy to connect and collaborate with new people.
 Whether you’re curious about my work, thinking about grad school, or just want to talk ideas, feel free to send me an email!

 news